June 5 2017

 Do you feel it?
 That feeling of fall in the air?
 I;m not quite sure what it really is but I can feel it!
 I wonder if scientists have researched it and figured out what makes fall so, well, fall like.
 I’m sure it is just the combination of softer cooler breezes, the sun at a slightly less intense angle, the sound of leaves rustling, and the need to almost wear a sweater in the morning but I like to think there is truly a scent of fall.
 Like a pheromone, the scent draws me to my garden.
 My garden at home is usually neglected during the heat of the summer and this year due to the drought and other distractions it has been exceptionally forgotten.
 Now I’m scrambling to catch up and do everything that is on a fall garden to do list.

 I cannot stress enough how this time of year is the perfect gardening time.
 Temperatures have cooled but the chance of frost is still far enough away.
 Rain (fingers crossed) will be returning to water in new plants and you yourself will not wilt from extreme heat, so you can now turn off the lawn sprinkler irrigation.Check out this irrigation site as they have some good tutorials about lawn sprinklers.
+So does this irrigation repair tutorial.
 However, first check with your weather gardening guide on https://weather.com/home-garden.
 You don't want to supplementally water your landscaping while it is raining!

 Vegetables like cabbage, lettuce, beets, cauliflower are just the basics that should be planted now.
 Thank goodness nurseries are finally supplying them at the right time.
 I remember going into nurseries just a few years ago and not seeing starts until December.
 And people wonder why they bolted or didn’t produce for them.
 Keep some Bt on hand though.
 This is a naturally occurring bacteria (Bacillus thuringiensis) which will kill the larvae of the cabbage loop worm.
 These green caterpillars are capable of eating your plants down to stems overnight.
 When they eat the leaves with the Bt they cannot digest it and they die.
 It is certified organic and can be applied to plants up until the day they are harvested.